muttakin-ahmed/testPythonRepo/README.md

 # testPythonApp
-This is a test python app with mongoDB.
+This is a python repository for sample codes.